 This section describes the ways that you can enforce security policy for your managed workloads.
 This section assumes that you have already created the policy objects necessary for your security policy approach, created rulesets and rules, and installed VENs on your workloads.

-See the following topics and sections for information about those tasks:
+See the following topics and sections for information about those tasks.

-- Security Policy Objects [14]
+- Security Policy Objects [18]

-- Create Security Policy [60]
+- Create Security Policy [70]

-- About Creating Managed Workloads by Installing VENs [51].
+- Workload Setup Using PCE Web Console [61]

 Ways to Enforce Policy